oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -- SUBSCRIBE and UNSUBSCRIBE Packets applied to the wrong Virtual Connection\
 -- PUBLISH QOS=2 published more than once

-The following transport protocols are also suitable but if not capable of broadcast the implementation of the optional ADVERTISE, SEARCHGW, GWINFO packets may not be possible:
+The following transport protocols are also suitable but if not capable of multicast the implementation of the optional ADVERTISE, SEARCHGW, GWINFO packets may not be possible:

 -   DTLS v1.2 \[RFC6347\]